 Farmers in England may submit blood samples for bTB testing to an APHA laboratory.
 This is at their own expense and subject to prior APHA approval.
 There are a limited number of scenarios in which the private blood test is available outside of the Government-funded testing programme; see TB Information Note 04/16.

-Cattle in the HRA and edge areas are subject to annual herd surveillance (skin) testing.
+Cattle in the HRA and edge areas are subject to annual or six-monthly herd surveillance (skin) testing.
 Cattle in the LRA are subject to four-yearly herd surveillance (skin) testing, with the exception of higher-risk herds on annual testing.